cloudfoundry/bosh-bootloader/README.md

 ## Usage

-The `bbl` command can be invoked on the command line and will display it's usage.
+The `bbl` command can be invoked on the command line and will display its usage.

 ```
 $ bbl